 Over time, the effects of heroin-induced constipation can present itself as very dangerous.
 The longer someone consumes heroin, the more likely they are to experience constipation.
 As we mentioned above, the only way to overcome heroin-induced constipation is to stop using heroin altogether.
 If you or someone you know is struggling with a heroin addiction, Serenity at Summit wants to help.

-Call Serenity at Summit Today For Help With a Heroin Addiction
+Call Today for Help With Heroin Addiction

 Heroin addiction is a serious disease that can have grave consequences and can be uncomfortable during its course.
 Fortunately, it is a treatable disease with advances in modern addiction treatment.
 The hardest part should be admitting to the problem and overcoming it, not choosing a treatment center.